airdock-io/docker-elasticsearch/README.md

 - install elasticsearch
 - define ELASTICSEARCH_VERSION (1.4.3)
-- add volume on data folder (/var/lib/elasticsearch)
+- add volume on data folder (/var/lib/elasticsearch) and log folder
 - default log ouput to console
 - expose 9200 (http) and 9300 (transport) port
 - default configuration is a master with node storage capability